cambialens/lens-api-doc/getting-started.md

 ### API Access

 Your use of the API is subject to the Lens [Terms of Use].
-Lens uses token-based API authentication, you can request access and [Manage your subscription and Access Tokens] from your Lens user profile.
+Lens uses token-based API authentication, you can request access and [manage your subscription and access tokens] from your Lens user profile.
 You need to provide your access token in the Request Header when accessing the APIs.

 >Example: ```Authorization: Bearer your-access-token```

-[Manage your subscription and Access Tokens]

 ### Rate Limiting